merlinscholz/scholz.ruhr/content/post/wireguard-on-erx.md

 # Otherwise, enter only the IP ranges inside your target network
 ```

-If you quickly and securely want to move the config to your Android/iOS device you can run ```bash qrencode -t ansiutf8 < phone.conf``` and scan the code with the wireguard app on your phone.
+If you quickly and securely want to move the config to your Android/iOS device you can run ```qrencode -t ansiutf8 < phone.conf``` and scan the code with the wireguard app on your phone.

 If all worked well, you now should be able to connect to your home network from anywhere!